troydhanson/info-theory/zlib/README.md

 zlib example

+This code shows how to use the zlib C API.
+The documentation for the zlib C API is in the zlib.h header file.
+On Ubuntu that is normally found in `/usr/include/zlib.h`.

-gz: a simple implementation of "gzip" using zlib's C API
+ * gz: a simple implementation of "gzip"
-ungz: a simple "gunzip" implementation based on same API
+ * ungz: a simple "gunzip" implementation

 You need to have zlib's development headers and library installed.
 On Ubuntu you can get them like this: